moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/design.md

 ## Data Understanding and Exploration

 To understand the data, you need to set up the data source connection to S3 using Instance Secret and Depot.
 Let’s see how can you set the data source connection using the Depot for S3.
+This step is depends on the Data Source.

 <aside class="callout">